quercia-dev/birdclef2025/README.md

 Given the limited amounts of data, overfitting is a real concern, which warrants the use of more sophisticated techniques to avoid it, notably Balanced Accuracy and Cross-Fold validation.

-# Final Model
+# Comparison with EfficientNet B0

 In line with the our observations on the exploratory models, we address shortcomings and limitations by applying some key changes and producing a new model, which is more aligned with State-Of-The-Art solutions.

 To address class imbalances, since some classes appear far more frequently than others, we resort to Balanced Accuracy.
 This metric computes the average of recall (true positive rate) for each class, ensuring that all classes contribute equally to the final score, regardless of their frequency in the dataset.